-I would hardly call myself a wine expert, and yet I think I know enough to navigate a decent wine list.
+We would hardly call ourselves wine experts, and yet we probably know enough to navigate a decent wine list.
 More important is getting to the point of knowing the flavors you like so you can ask the right questions and get what you want.
 It’s about having confidence in your ability to narrow the choices as opposed to buying a bottle based on its price.
-But it doesn’t come without experience, and the best way that I know to gain valuable knowledge about wine—or any kind of beverage—is to take the time to taste them.
+But it doesn’t come without experience, and the best way that we know to gain valuable knowledge about wine—or any kind of beverage—is to take the time to taste them.

 On Thursday, the day after the Maker’s 46 party, the St. Paul Grill held an event featuring rare Scotch whisky.
 This time, attendance required advanced registration and space was limited.
 However, if you had received the email a month ago, you would have had plenty of time to sign up.
 And how do you suppose you get those email messages?
 By enrolling in The Grill Scotch Club, of course.
 Club members get a card to keep track of the Scotch they try over time and receive bonuses at certain milestones.
 It’s free to join the club and you can sign up on their website.

 The rare Scotch tasting event was something special.
 We gathered at the St. Paul Grill seated at tables in the back of the restaurant while Brian Dvoret, brand ambassador for The Speyside shared his knowledge about the bottles we were tasting.
 The menu included nice hors d’oeuvres and of course, Scotch.
 We compared six different bottles of what was collectively referred to as Scott’s Selection Cask Strength Rare Single Malt Whiskies.
 Robert Scott is the Master Distiller responsible for laying down selections of his favorite barrels from distilleries all over Scotland, and these were some of the results.
 Of course, tasting whisky this good means you will probably bring a bottle or two home with you.